 Addictions | Adult Children of Alcoholics | Analysis/psychotherapy for Clinicians | Anxiety | Career Issues | Childhood Trauma | Creativity and Self-expression issues | Depression | Eating Disorders | Gay and Lesbian Issues | Gender Identity Issues | Life Transitions | Midlife Crises | Obsessive/Compulsive Disorders | Panic Attacks | Parenting Issues | Personality Disorders | Post Traumatic Stress Disorders | Relationship Issues | Religion/Spirituality Issues | Self Esteem Issues | Separation/Divorce | Sexual Abuse | Stress | Supervision of Licensed Therapists

 SESSIONS: Therapy sessions run for 45-50 minutes, and generally take place on a weekly basis.
 Other arrangements can be made in terms of session length and frequency of meeting depending on your individual needs.
-My fee is $165 for an individual session and $175 for couples.
+My fee is $175 for an individual session.

 PAYMENT FOR SERVICE: Payment is due at the time services are rendered (unless we make other arrangements in advance).
 Please notify me if any problem arises during the course of your therapy regarding your ability to make timely payment.